What is a service receipt?

 Start with your complete business information: legal name, address, phone, email, and website.
 If you're a licensed professional, include your license number—it adds credibility and may be legally required.
 Add your logo for professional branding.
 Create a clear service description section that accommodates the level of detail your work requires.

 Build flexibility into your template for different service scenarios.
 Some jobs are simple one-line descriptions; others require detailed breakdowns of tasks performed.
-Consider including a 'Terms' section for warranty information, satisfaction guarantees, or payment terms.
-Add signature lines if your business requires client acknowledgment of completed work.
-Export as a digital file for email delivery or print for on-site service calls.
+Consider including a 'Terms' section for payment terms or other notes.
+Add signature lines for a professional touch.
+Export as a digital file or print for your creative project.